 (1) Planned changes.
-The permittee must give notice to the director as soon as possible of any planned physical alterations or additions to the permitted facility.
+The permittee shall give notice to the director as soon as possible of any planned physical alterations or additions to the permitted facility.

 (a) The permittee has submitted to the director by certified mail or hand delivery a letter signed by the permittee and a professional engineer stating that the facility has been constructed or modified in compliance with the permit; and

-(b) The director has inspected the modified or newly constructed facility and finds it is in compliance with the conditions of the permit; or
+(b) The director has inspected the modified or newly constructed facility and finds that the facility is in compliance with the conditions of the permit; or

 (3) Transfers.
 This permit is not transferable to any person except after notice to the director.
 The director may require modification of the permit to change the owner and operator of the facility and incorporate such other requirements as may be necessary under Chapter 3734. of the Revised Code.
 (See rule 3745-50-52 of the Administrative Code.)

 (4) Monitoring reports.
-Monitoring results must be reported at the intervals specified elsewhere in this permit.
+Monitoring results shall be reported at the intervals specified elsewhere in this permit.

 (6) Twenty-four hour reporting.

-(a) The permittee must report orally to Ohio EPA any noncompliance which may endanger health or the environment within twenty-four hours after the time the permittee becomes aware of the circumstances, including:
+(a) The permittee shall report orally to Ohio EPA any noncompliance which may endanger health or the environment within twenty-four hours after the time the permittee becomes aware of the circumstances, including the following:

-(i) Information concerning release of any hazardous waste that may cause an endangerment to public drinking water supplies; and
+(i) Information concerning release of any hazardous waste that may cause an endangerment to public drinking water supplies.

 (ii) Any information of a release or discharge of hazardous waste or of a fire or explosion from the hazardous waste management facility which could threaten the environment or human health outside the facility.

-(b) The description of the occurrence and its cause must include:
+(b) The description of the occurrence and its cause shall include all of the following:

-(vi) An assessment of actual or potential hazards to the environment and human health outside the facility, where this is applicable; and
+(vi) An assessment of actual or potential hazards to the environment and human health outside the facility, where this is applicable.

 (vii) Estimated quantity and disposition of recovered material that resulted from the incident.

-(c) A written submittal must also be provided within five days after the time the permittee becomes aware of the circumstances.
-The written submittal must contain a description of the noncompliance and its cause; the period of noncompliance including exact dates and times, and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
+(c) A written submittal shall also be provided within five days after the time the permittee becomes aware of the circumstances.
+The written submittal shall contain a description of the noncompliance and its cause; the period of noncompliance including exact dates and times, and if the noncompliance has not been corrected, the anticipated time the noncompliance is expected to continue; and steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.
 The director may waive the five-day written notice requirement in favor of a written report within fifteen days.

 (7) Manifest discrepancy report.
-If a significant discrepancy in a manifest is discovered, the permittee must attempt to reconcile the discrepancy.
-If not resolved within fifteen days, the permittee must submit a report, including a copy of the manifest, to the director.
+If a significant discrepancy in a manifest is discovered, the permittee shall attempt to reconcile the discrepancy.
+If not resolved within fifteen days, the permittee shall submit a report, including a copy of the manifest, to the director.
 (See rule 3745-54-72 of the Administrative Code.)

 (10) Other noncompliance.
-The permittee must report all instances of noncompliance not reported under paragraphs (L)(4), (L)(5), and (L)(6) of this rule at the time monitoring reports are submitted.
-The reports must contain the information listed in paragraph (L)(6) of this rule.
+The permittee shall report all instances of noncompliance not reported under paragraphs (L)(4), (L)(5), and (L)(6) of this rule at the time monitoring reports are submitted.
+The reports shall contain the information listed in paragraph (L)(6) of this rule.

 (11) Other information.
-Where the permittee becomes aware that it failed to submit any relevant facts in the permit application, or submitted incorrect information in a permit application or in any report to the director, it must promptly submit such facts or information.
+Where the permittee becomes aware that the permittee failed to submit any relevant facts in the permit application, or submitted incorrect information in a permit application or in any report to the director, the permittee shall promptly submit such facts or information.

 (M) Information repository.
-The director may require the permittee to establish and maintain an information repository at any time, based on the factors set forth in paragraph (C)(2) of rule 3745-50-39 of the Administrative Code.
-The information repository will be governed by the provisions in paragraphs (C)(3) to (C)(6) of rule 3745-50-39 of the Administrative Code.
+The director may require the permittee to establish and maintain an information repository at any time, based on the factors provided in paragraph (C)(2) of rule 3745-50-39 of the Administrative Code.
+The information repository will be governed by paragraphs (C)(3) to (C)(6) of rule 3745-50-39 of the Administrative Code.